pizzmile/DB2-FinalProject/README.md

 * artifacts are up-to-date, no need to do anything after the setup

 Experiments:
-* creation of new demo project -> not working, probably the issue is in the SDK or Tomcat since they are the only constants
+* creation of new demo project with Java EE -> not working, probably the issue is in the SDK or Tomcat since they are the only constants
+* creation of new demo project with Jakarta EE -> working, the issue may lie in Java SDK, or in the compatibility between the libraries and modules